eliseomartelli/eliseomartelli.it/source/_posts/2017-12-24-happy_holidays.md

 Let's begin with something important:

-**I've met the most beautiful girl of the universe** and yep, she's now my partner and I hope our relationship will last forever.
+**I've met the most beautiful girl of the universe** and yep, she's now my girlfriend and I hope our relationship will last forever.

 I've **started** the _#UniversityLife_ and I **moved** from a little town to a big city.